 What are the Responsibilities of a Government Paralegal?

 The job responsibilities of a government paralegal focus on the specific needs of the agency.
 For example, a paralegal in the FBI may focus on legal documents and litigation paperwork as it relates to federal crimes.
 Working for the Department of Homeland Security may focus on defense paperwork and related details.
-The government paralegal job description may depend on the agency and their role in government.
+The government paralegal job description may depend on the agency and its role in government.

 Due to your degree as a paralegal, you may also work in a support role for a lawyer within the agency.
-For example, you may research information required by the lawyer.
+For example, you may research the information required by the lawyer.
 In some cases, your job responsibilities will focus on writing and editing official documents.
 Paralegals may also present information to various government teams or agents.

 Educational responsibilities may also apply to some positions as a paralegal working with the government.
 You may be asked to give seminars that focus on educating or teaching agents.
 Editing educational materials for appropriate compliance standards may also apply to your career.